Diogynes/MKS_Monster8v2_Ender5plus/README.md

-# MKS_Monster8 V2 in an Ender 5 Plus
+# MKS Monster8 V2 in Ender 5 Plus

 Printer configuration file to install a MKS Monster8 V2 board in an Ender 5 Plus.